ELEM ED 317 Teaching Social Studies Preschool - 8

 3. What are your responses to the essential questions for the class session?

-Each entry should be at least three (typed, double-spaced) pages long and is worth five points.
-If you receive fewer than the maximum points for a journal, you may choose to remedy the weaknesses in the journal and resubmit for additional points.
+Each entry should be at least three (word processed, double-spaced) pages long and is worth five points.
+If you receive fewer than the maximum points for a journal, you may choose to revise your written journal based on my feedback and resubmit for additional points, or you may meet with me individually to explain your ideas verbally for the full points.
+Offering you the opportunity to revise your journal in writing or verbally is one way I am modeling how to differentiate assessments for students.
 Please use a word processing program for preparing journals before class; in-class responses can be handwritten.
 Submit journals in a pocket folder and keep old journals in the folder.

 Choose one of these activities: